unicorn-ui/Unicorn-UI-Website/public/blog/test.md

   <figcaption>A basic SVG Circle</figcaption>
 </figure>

 We can also lose the fill and replace that with strokes.
-Let's have some fun and nest two &ldquo;stroked circles&rdquo;:
+Let's have some fun and nest two &ldquo;stroked concentric circles&rdquo;:

 ```html
 <svg height="64" width="64" viewBox="0 0 64 64">